Reykjanes Peninsula

 • Join a ATV/Quad tour around the lava field

-• Join a Lava Caving tour to Leidarendi
+• Join a Lava Caving tour to Leiðarendi

-• Walk over the bridge between the two continents
+• Walk over a bridge between the two continents

 ATV Reykjanes

-There are plenty of recreational opportunities to be had in the Reykjanes area.
-The first obvious mention is the Blue Lagoon hot springs.
-The crown jewel of Icelandic bathing facilities.
-Whether you are on your way to or from Keflavik international airport or simply want to treat yourself mid-trip this place is always a hit.
-The water which is pumped up from the ground has natural silica, which is healing for the skin and also gives that heavenly color.
-The infrastructure has been built with great care, thought and attention to detail leaving no opportunity for luxury un-utilized.
-Surely a must-visit!
+There are plenty of recreational opportunities in the Reykjanes area.
+The first obvious mention is the Blue Lagoon, the crown jewel of Icelandic bathing facilities.
+Whether you are on your way to or from Keflavík international airport or simply want to treat yourself mid-trip. this place is always a hit.
+The water, which is pumped up from the ground, has natural silica that soothes the skin and also gives it the water that heavenly colour.
+The infrastructure was built with great care, thought and attention to detail leaving no opportunity for luxury un-utilised.
+The Blue Lagoon is surely a “must-visit” destination!

 Blue lagoon

 Other options include ATV/quad biking, as well as mountain biking.
-For those looking for a hiking adventure, the peninsula also offers and abundance of trails and mountain ridges the most prominent being Mount Keilir, a small cone-shaped volcano.
-Hikers enjoy climbing the mountain as it’s not too high, but still poses enough of a challenge.
-Once you climb to the top.
-Which takes around 2-3 hours.
-You are rewarded with a beautiful 360-degree view that simply takes your breath away.
+For those looking for a hiking adventure, the peninsula also offers and abundance of trails and mountain ridges.
+The most prominent site is Mount Keilir, a small cone-shaped volcano.
+Hikers enjoy climbing the mountain, as it’s not too high but still poses a nice challenge.
+The hike to the top takes around 2-3 hours and rewards people with a beautiful 360-degree view that simply takes one’s breath away.

 Lava cave Iceland